WaterCam-Team/mDot-AT-firmware/README.md

 Load this workspace into Mbed Studio, add libmdot (https://github.com/MultiTechSystems/libmDot) and mbed-os (https://github.com/ARMmbed/mbed-os) to the Libraries section.
 Select libmdot 4.1.33 and mbed-os 6.8.0, and compile for the mDot (MTS_MDOT_F411RE) target.

 The compiled Dot-AT-Firmware.bin file should be within the build directory.

+The mDot must be configured on the gateway for class C operation.